seanwhs/Tutorials/NextJS/Greymatter-LMS/0-Introduction.md

 Before we touch a single line of code, let's set the map on the table.
 You're about to build **Greymatter LMS** — a full-stack Learning Management System that separates "what content looks like" from "what a student has actually done" using two purpose-built engines instead of forcing one database to do everything.

 Think of it like a restaurant: the **menu, recipes, and photos of dishes** rarely change and can be printed in bulk ahead of time (that's your content — courses, chapters, lessons).
 But **who ordered what, and whether they finished their meal** changes every second and must be tracked precisely (that's your transactional data — enrollments, progress, completions).
 Greymatter uses **Sanity.io** as the "printed menu" system and **Neon PostgreSQL + Prisma** as the "live order tracker."
-Separating these means a spike in students checking off lessons never slows down the rendering of your course catalog, and vice versa [1].
+Separating these means a spike in students checking off lessons never slows down the rendering of your course catalog, and vice versa.

 ---